OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/cosmos-db/documentdb-sdk-dotnet-core.md

 ### <a name="a-name132132"></a><a name="1.3.2"/>1.3.2

-*   Prise en charge de .NET Standard 1.5 en tant que version cible de .NET Framework.
+*   Prise en charge 1,5 Standard de .NET en tant qu’une des infrastructures de cible hello.

 ### <a name="a-name131131"></a><a name="1.3.1"/>1.3.1